Closing on a home usually takes about a month, but it can feel like a year.

 The median price of a new home now exceeds $200,000.
 If some kind of catastrophe struck your home — a fire, a tornado, or a mudslide, for example — you could lose most or all of your investment.

-Same goes for your possessions if someone broke in and stole your personal property.
+The same goes for your possessions if someone broke in and stole your personal property.
 On top of that, you could be found financially liable if a visitor got injured in your home or yard.

 Homeowners insurance coverage exists to protect you and your property from these kinds of losses.